 In the key of D, this new flute has a headjoint that is connected to the body by metal tenon and socket.
 The dimension of the headjoint is the same as that of the modern silver flute headjoint with a taper that Boehm called a parabola.
 The body is cylindrical throughout and 19 mm in diameter.
 There are six large finger holes; each represents a step in the diatonic scale.
 The embouchure hole measured slightly less than the 10 mm x 12 mm Boehm suggested.
 The preference for a smaller embouchure is personal.

 What this new bamboo flute could do is amazing.
 It has better internal intonation and octave tuning than a regular bamboo flute.
-On a regular bamboo flute, the octave becomes smaller as one goes up the scale.
+On a regular bamboo flute, the octave becomes narrower as one goes up the scale.
 The high notes are flat compared to the same notes an octave lower.
 The flattening effect becomes more pronounced after G. The player must adjust the pitch by changing his lip opening, air pressure, or blowing angle.
 Although pitch correction is something that all good players do constantly, my new bamboo flute allows for less work.

 The new flute is also louder and has a wide dynamic range.
 The tenon and socket design allows for headjoint exchange and fine-tuning.
 The range extends to the third octave A and beyond.